Cookies on the Healthspan site

 It appears very likely that this applies to all pets and to humans, too.

-Probiotics are good for the digestive and immune system, for gums, for the urinary tract and for anxiety and stress, but how do you choose a suitable probiotic product for your cat or dog?
+As we've explored above, probiotics are good for the digestive and immune system, for gums, for the urinary tract and for anxiety and stress.
+But how do you choose a suitable probiotic product for your cat or dog?

 So while bacteria can be friends or foes, we should definitely give our pets the benefits of the friendly ones whenever they need them.
 Whether it’s their digestive, dental or immune health, or even their anxiety and stress levels, probiotics could be a real help.